Supported Employment Services Award pay rates

 If the employee changes jobs or the processes involved in their work changes, the employer or employee can request a review once every 6 months.
 This can happen up to a maximum of 4 times every 3 years.
 Their pay rate may be adjusted as a result.

-Existing employees at 30 June 2023
+Employees employed before 30 June 2023

-- until 3 years after that assessment,
+- until 3 years after that assessment, or

-- or earlier if there’s a change to their job or work processes and the employee or employer requests a review.
+- earlier if there’s a change to their job or work processes and the employee or employer requests a review.

 Right to request a review